espegro/dracut-sshd-RHEL9/README.md

 If you press arrow up and enter you should get a prompt to enter the LUKS decrypt key.
 After a correct key is entered, you will loose connection and the boot will continue as normal.

 If you change the public key you need to rerun the dracut -v -f step.
+If you change ip address you need to rerun the grub step to reflect the changes.